-Today I would talk about one of the main parameters that affect the sound when using a tape machine (reel-to-reel) is the IPS (Inch Per Second).
+Today I would like to talk about one of the main parameters that affect the sound when using a tape machine (reel-to-reel).
+The IPS (Inch Per Second).
 But what is it?
 How does it change the sound?
-And most important what's the best application?
+And most important what are the best applications?

 First of all, we have to say that many elements can affect the sound of a recording when using a tape machine.
-Some of these elements are the reel to reel quality, heads, formula and the size of the tape, BIAS, alignment, etc. In this tutorial, we want to give some general indications on how the IPS affect the sound (both on real machines and plugin emulations).
+Some of these elements are the reel-to-reel quality, heads, formula and the size of the tape, BIAS, alignment, etc. In this tutorial, we want to give some general indications of how the IPS affects the sound (both on real machines and plugin emulations).

 To better understand the topic of this article, I've put down the definition of some common words used when talking about tape machines.
 IPS: (Inches Per Second): is the speed at which the tape is moving across the tape head on the recorder.
 And it's the subject of this article.

 WOW AND FLUTTER FX: Are caused by irregularities in tape drive speed during the recording or reproduction.
-The wow effect is recognised aurally as pitch fluctuations and affect the low frequencies.
+The wow effect is recognized aurally as pitch fluctuations and affects more the low frequencies.
 Flutters are called those irregularities that affect the higher frequencies and cause a roughening of the tone.

-I would do some consideration regarding the use of reel-to-reels.
-In the past, the tape was the only support available to record an album (look at it as an old version of your favourite DAW).
-The effort of the manufacturers was to eliminate as much side effects as possible (hiss, saturation, "colour", wow and flutter, etc.) to achieve the most pristine sound possible.
-Nowadays, with the development of digital technology, we have achieved that pristine sound, only to realise that we are in love with those tape nuances.
-So, while there still people who like to use the tape for recording (most of the time alongside with ProTools) or to bounce the mix on it, some other look at the tape as a mere saturation machine.
+Before starting I would like to do some consideration regarding the use of reel-to-reels.
+In the past, the tape was the only support available to record an album (look at it as an old version of your favorite DAW).
+The effort of the manufacturers was to eliminate as many side effects as possible (hiss, saturation, "color", wow and flutter, etc.) to achieve the most pristine sound possible.
+Nowadays, with the development of digital technology, we have achieved that pristine sound, only to realize that we are in love with those tape nuances.
+So, while there are still people who like to use the tape for recording (most of the time alongside ProTools) or to bounce the mix on it, some others look at the tape as a mere saturation machine.
 Nothing wrong with this.

-It might seem like we want to use tape only for its typical saturation, but there are much more exciting aspects that a reel-to-reel brings in on the table.
+Often it might seem like we want to use tape only for its typical saturation, but there are much more exciting aspects that a reel-to-reel brings to the table.
 One is the smooth roll-off on the top end.
-Another one is the magic glue and dimension of the sound that some tape machine can create.
-I have to say that usually, you can push a hardware machine much more further than a plug-in, but plug-ins have the advantages of being much cheaper, they don't need any maintenance and they don't introduce any hiss.
-I would flag that it's not a war between the two technologies, there are pro and cons in using both of them.
-Alongside with my reel-to-reel, I have myself a decent collection of tape emulation plug-ins (at the end of this article I suggest you some).
+Another one is the magic glue and dimension of the sound that some tape machines can create.
+I have also to say that usually, you can push a hardware machine much further than a plug-in.
+On the other hand, plug-ins have the advantages of being much cheaper, they don't need any maintenance and they don't introduce any hiss.
+I would like also to flag that this is not a war between the two technologies, there are pros and cons in using both of them.
+Alongside my reel-to-reel, I have a decent collection of tape emulation plug-ins (at the end of this article I suggest you some).
 That said, in this article, I talk about real tape machines in good working condition and well-aligned.

 Let's have a look at the IPS:

-3.75 IPS: This kind of speed is usually found in home recorder and is considered Lo-Fi.
+3.75 IPS: This kind of speed is usually found in home recorders and is considered Lo-Fi.
 As a characteristic, this speed tends to darken the sound and boost the low end.
 Commonly, it's not used in recording studios unless experimenting with Lo-Fi saturation.
-This kind of machines can introduce some notable hiss and wow and flutter fx.
+This kind of machine can introduce some notable hiss and wow and flutter fx.

 (I'll try to keep this list updated)